common name: proturans

 Proturans are found world-wide primarily inhabiting soil, leaf litter, moss, and decaying wood.
 They have also been collected in animal burrows, meadows, and agriculture soils.
 One researcher has even collected proturans from the grassy margins of a Chicago freeway.

 Protura are divided into two suborders: Eosentomoidea and Acerentomoidea.
-Members of Eosentomoidea possess meso and metathoracic spiracles with a primitive tracheal system while proturans within Acerentomoidea lack these structures.
+Members of Eosentomoidea possess meso and metathoracic spiracles with a primitive tracheal system, while proturans within Acerentomoidea lack these structures.
 Proturans have small appendages ventral on the first three abdominal segments.
 Mouthparts are entognathous and are greatly modified between genera.

 The first pair of legs are used as antennae and have many tarsal sensilla and sensory hairs.